Namibia :: Etosha

 There is 10 campsites with power points.
 They take a maximum of 8 people per site.
 Currently, there are braai facilities for campers, only flat bases to make fire.
 Ablutions are nice and clean.

-They have a small restaurant that is open for breakfast and lunch.
+They have a small kiosk that is open for breakfast and lunch.
+Don't rely on this - they are often out of stock and tend to be expensive.
 The camp opens at sunrise and closes at sunset as per the general park regulations and day visitors are only allowed to use the picnic facilities up until 16h00.

 |Address :||Kamanjab Area, 132km or 2h11min N of Kamanjab (of which 41km is 4WD), Etosha, Namibia|